Mar Vista Animal Medical Center

 Here are some of the issues that are discussed:

 • The declaw is viewed by many as performing an unethical surgical alteration of a companion animal for the sake of convenience.
 This is frequently countered by the idea that convenience is not the issue but that the relationship between the pet and its owner is at stake.
 If that relationship fails, a much bigger life quality issue is at stake including cat relinquishment to the shelter where euthanasia is a real possibility.
+There are many issues in play: the owner of the furniture may not be the owner of the cat.
+The owner might have developed a medical issue making even the smallest claw contact serious.
+"Convenience" may not really be a fair description.

 • Chronic pain may result from alterations in the foot anatomy and that long term arthritis is promoted.
 While there may be truth to this, it is important to realize that 90% of cats over age 10 have arthritis in at least one joint.
 While it is certainly better to prevent arthritis in a cat's senior years if we can, we still need the cat to get to its senior years.
-Arthritis can be treated; euthanasia cannot.
+Arthritis and "Wind up" pain can be treated; euthanasia cannot.

 • Some people believe that the indoor only lifestyle of the cat is not humane because it is not natural or an indoor only lifestyle may be impractical because of other people or other animals coming and going in the home.
 It is true that a declawed cat should become an indoor only pet for its own protection.